 By the time we got to Jurien I knew we couldn’t keep going; the car was struggling to maintain 100km/h towing the camper trailer.
 The one thing that really stood out to me was occasionally you could boot the accelerator and the EGT gauge wouldn’t move at all, and other times it would fly up.
 It had to be a fuel issue, and my bet was on the fuel filter.

 We run an aftermarket Parker filter on the cruiser with a water separator, and my mechanic replaced it within 15,000km.
 I always carry a spare fuel filter, but I’ve never had to use it yet.
 It took a couple of minutes to drop the filter out, and we could see it was pretty dirty.
 New filter in, and I took it for a spin with every bone in my body crossed.
-Into third gear and get on the juice and it just pulls and pulls, like it would normally.
-Problem solved
+Into third gear and get on the juice and it just pulled and pulled, like it would normally.
+Problem solved!

 Algae in the fuel tank

 I’ve always known algae can, and loves to grow in Diesel.
 This is prevented by regular fuel treatments, keeping your vehicle’s fuel tanks as full as possible and driving it regularly.
 Unfortunately for me, the cruiser spends a lot of time in the garage in between trips, and often with fuel tanks that are not full.
 I’m sure there’s algae in the tank, and will need to run a full treatment through to get rid of it.

 The thing is though, when you treat the fuel and kill it, all that algae still has to get out somewhere, and that’s going to end up in my filter again.
 I’m not sure whether I’ll just install a temporary filter and run the whole tank of fuel through it, or just keep replacing filters.
 At 68 bucks a filter though, they aren’t cheap!